wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 ## Universal Secrets Managers

-Storing your secrets in a .env file persists your environment variables, but does have some problems.
+Storing your secrets in a `.env` file persists your environment variables but does have some problems.

 For example, if say you are on a team with ten people.
-Everyone is tracking their secrets in .env files, and one of the secrets changes (say you get a new API key).
+Everyone is tracking their secrets in `.env` files, and one of the secrets changes (say you get a new API key).

-In that case, ten people all have to update their .env file, which is not very efficient.
+In that case, ten people all have to update their `.env` file, which is not very efficient.

 Or, what if you decide to switch from Heroku to AWS?
 In that case, you will have to learn how to deal with secrets on a new platform, which requires extra work.